colinta/teacup/README.md

   frame: :full  # => [[0, 0], superview.frame.size]
 ```

-#### Frame Calculations
+### Frame Calculations

-*These are super cool, especially when combined smartly with autoresizingMasks*
+*These are super cool, just don't forget your autoresizingMasks*

 When positioning views you will often have situations where you want to have a
 view centered, or 8 pixels to the right of center, or full width/height.
 All of